 However, the gyroscope could be a little wonky, especially in highly accurate codes – making it a potential pain for those who would like a little consistency for review purposes.

 Those problems aside, it may also encounter issues with the Bluetooth connection with your smartphone.
-As a result, it would sometimes drop out and fail to communicate and connect efficiently.
+As a result, it would sometimes drop out and fail to communicate and link efficiently.